Bench360: Benchmarking Local LLM Inference from 360 Degrees: Experimental Evaluation

 \subsection{Experimental Setup}

 \textbf{Tasks, datasets, and metrics.} We evaluate four tasks that reflect common LLM applications.
-Multitask Language Understanding covers reasoning, knowledge retrieval, and comprehension using the MMLU benchmark dataset~\cite{hendrycks2020measuring}, which is evaluated using the accuracy.
-Extractive Question Answering is configured with SQuAD2.0~\cite{rajpurkar2018know}, where we measure F1 score.
-Summarization is evaluated on the CNN/DailyMail dataset~\cite{see-etal-2017-get}, with ROUGE-L as the main metric.
-Text-to-SQL uses the Spider dataset~\cite{yu2018spider} with Execution Accuracy (EA) as the primary metric~\cite{furst2024evaluating, sivasubramaniam2024sm3, yu2018spider}.
+First, Multitask Language Understanding covers reasoning, knowledge retrieval, and comprehension using the MMLU benchmark dataset~\cite{hendrycks2020measuring}, which is evaluated using accuracy.
+Second, Extractive Question Answering through SQuAD2.0~\cite{rajpurkar2018know}, where we measure F1 score.
+Third, we evaluate Summarization capabilities on the CNN/DailyMail dataset~\cite{see-etal-2017-get}, with ROUGE-L as the main metric.
+Fourth, we evaluate Text-to-SQL with the Spider dataset~\cite{yu2018spider}, using Execution Accuracy (EA) as the primary metric~\cite{furst2024evaluating, sivasubramaniam2024sm3, yu2018spider}.